 These changes will permanently alter the Grotto and its surrounding landscape.
 It is possible that water levels will rise to the point where the cave is no longer the large, open, accessible dome that it is today, or it may collapse altogether (like Minnesota’s Sea Stack).
 Head to Georgian Bay to investigate the intricate caves of The Grotto as they are today, before the erosion that created these time-worn structures destroys them.

 Point Pelee is a bird watcher and beach lover's paradise.
 The point extends an impressive 15km into Lake Erie, marking the southernmost point in Canada.
 The surrounding area is full of long stretches of sandy beaches, extensive boardwalks, and skies full of stars.

 But perhaps most notable and impressive are the hundreds of bird species that reside in, or migrate to, the park.
-Point Pelee National Park of Canada is considered to be the most ecologically diverse park the country.
+Point Pelee National Park of Canada is considered to be the most ecologically diverse park in the country.
 The park is home to over 370 bird species, 47 reptile and amphibian species (more than anywhere else in Canada), and 50 unique species of spiders and insects.
 This abundance of natural diversity make Point Pelee an absolute must-see destination.

 Sadly, climate change and urban development are having devastating effects on this wetland and forest ecosystem.
 Rising water levels will not only eliminate the beautiful sandy beaches, but completely destroy wetland habitats.
 Rising temperatures and extreme weather events also make it difficult for both plant and animal species to survive.
 Species extinctions are on the rise.
 Make it a priority to visit Point Pelee and all that live on its sandy shores.